JarodMica/beatrice_trainer_webui/README.md

 As with a majority of my packages/repos, official support will be for Windows only.
 Linux shouldn't have much of an issue, just some pathing changes may be necessary.
 Pull request are accepted, though, I won't be able to actively maintain any Linux additions.

 ### Windows Package
-Is available for Youtube Channel Members at the Supporter (Package) level: https://www.youtube.com/channel/UCwNdsF7ZXOlrTKhSoGJPnlQ/join
+Will be available for Youtube Channel Members at the Supporter (Package) level: https://www.youtube.com/channel/UCwNdsF7ZXOlrTKhSoGJPnlQ/join

 1. After downloading the zip file, unzip it.
 2. Launch the webui with launch_webui.bat